Tuition and Fees

-Payment to student accounts can be made by cash, check, credit card (Visa/MasterCard) in person, by US mail or online through Institutional Student Information System (ISIS) which is a secure payment option.
+Payment to student accounts can be made by cash, check, credit card (Visa/MasterCard) in person, by US mail or online through the Student Information System (SIS) which is a secure payment option.
 Any applicable financial aid will be applied to accounts, with the remaining balance to be paid by one of the methods listed above.

 A credit balance on a student account is created when financial aid, payments and other credits exceed total charges due.
 A refund of the credit balance will be processed and returned to the student using the following methods:

 Direct Deposit – Direct deposit is the electronic transfer of funds into a checking or savings account.
 It is the quickest, safest and most convenient way to receive a refund.
 To elect to have refunds direct deposited, students must complete the OHSU Student Direct Deposit Authorization Form, attach a blank check and fax, mail or bring the form the Baird Hall Cashier's Office.

 Credit Card – If payment is made on a student account by credit card, then credit must be issued to the original credit card according to Visa/MasterCard regulations.

 Check – Refunds in the form of a check can be picked up at the Baird Hall Cashier's Office, sent directly to the student's address on file or express mailed to another OHSU campus for pickup.
 Please be aware that there is a 24 hour hold on all checks before they can be disbursed.
 The refund check will be delivered to the student upon presentation of a valid student ID.
 If a valid student ID is not available, students will be asked for two of the following: driver's license or other valid state or federal ID, student ID number, date of birth or social security number.
 The student will then be asked to verify the current address.